 For claims of less than $1 million, there is usually little action by police, especially if the funds have gone offshore and foreign-based offenders are involved.
 This is the harsh reality of fraud.

 Fraud too sophisticated

-On the inside, they are a well-oiled machine of fraud and deception.
-In every cross-border fraud case, funds received by fraudulent companies are laundered into foreign-based bank accounts, making it near impossible for the police to follow the money trail and uncover the evidence needed for a successful prosecution.
+Thus, the line between illegal activity and legitimacy can been blurred and many professional fraudsters can appear to be operating lawful and respectable businesses when the opposite is the case.
+In reality the operation is a well-oiled machine of fraud and deception.
+In every cross-border fraud case, funds received by fraudulent companies are laundered into foreign-based bank accounts, making it near impossible for police to follow the money trail and uncover evidence needed for a successful prosecution.

-Not the police’s duty to recover money
+Police have no duty to recover money

 What can you do?

 IFW Global has spent more 15 years investigating financial fraud, unmasking criminals and recovering millions of dollars for our clients.
-To find out more about how we can help, read the case studies in our free ebook Online Investment Fraud: How to Recover Your Stolen Assets.
+To find out more about how we can help, read the case studies in our free eBook Online Investment Fraud: How to Recover Your Stolen Assets.